Manager: Damon Bristo

 Management Territory: Worldwide

-Christy’s Lucia (Alden built the entire production around her) is subtle, clear, immensely powerful, but never overbearing.
+"Christy’s Lucia (Alden built the entire production around her) is subtle, clear, immensely powerful, but never overbearing.
 Her coloratura voice is so perfectly controlled that we stopped listening for its pyrotechnics, and just concentrated on its drama and artistry.
-The famous Mad Scene has been more flashily spectacular, but seldom more convincing.
-Robert Harris,The Globe and the Mail - Canadian Opera Company, April 2013
+The famous Mad Scene has been more flashily spectacular, but seldom more convincing."
+Robert Harris, Globe and Mail, April 2013 - 'Lucia di Lammermoor' at the Canadian Opera Company

-Praised by the New York Times as’ nimble of voice, body and spirit”, soprano Anna Christy continues to impress and delight audiences with an extraordinary blend of sparkling voice, powerful stage presence and innate musicality.
+Praised by the New York Times as “nimble of voice, body and spirit,” soprano Anna Christy continues to impress and delight audiences with an extraordinary blend of sparkling voice, powerful stage presence, and innate musicality.